-• Indicative plans for additional branches of superstore need to be submitted to KPDNHEP two (2) years before an application is to be considered.

-- Superstore shall begin operation within two (2) years from date of approval from KPDNHEP. - Sales floor area of a superstore shall be 3,000 square meters to less than 4,999 square meters retailing. - Addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of the sales floor area. - At least 30% of total Stock Keeping Unit (SKU) displayed on the shelf space is to be allocated for Bumiputera SMEs goods/products in each outlet within 3 years.
+- Indicative plans for additional branches of superstore need to be submitted to KPDNHEP within two (2) years before an application is to be considered. - Superstore shall begin operation within two (2) years from date of approval from KPDNHEP. - Sales floor area of a superstore shall be 3,000 square meters to less than 4,999 square meters retailing. - Any addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of the sales floor area. - At least 30 per cent of total SSKUs displayed on the shelf space is to be allocated for Bumiputera SMEs' goods/products in each outlet within three (3) years.

-- One (1) superstore is allowed for every 200,000 residents. - Superstore is not allowed to be constructed in locations under the jurisdiction of Local Authorities that have less than 200,000 residents. - Impact study on existing local retailers should be carried out before the opening of a superstore is considered. - An early indicative study to be carried out incorporating the views of local traders and residents. - Superstore operators should ensure a safe and clean environment (garbage disposal, recycling facilities, etc) as well as the efficient use of energy.
+- One superstore is allowed for every 200,000 residents. - Superstore is not allowed to be constructed in locations under the jurisdiction of Local Authorities that have less than 200,000 residents. - An impact study on existing local retailers should be carried out before the opening of a superstore is considered. - An early indicative study is to be carried out incorporating the views of local traders and residents. - Superstore operators should ensure a safe and clean environment (garbage disposal, recycling facilities, etc), as well as the efficient use of energy.